Coronavirus: Advice for Businesses

 Financial assistance is now available for non-essential retail and businesses across Northern Ireland that have been required to close or severely limit operations at their premises under the latest Health and Protection Regulations.
 For further information or how to apply, see the nibusinessinfo.co.uk website.

-The COVID Restrictions Business Support Scheme (CRBSS) will operate in two parts.
+The COVID Restrictions Business Support Scheme (CRBSS)

 Employers can go online to claim cash grants worth up to 80% of wages capped at £2,500 a month per worker.
 Details can be found on the www.gov.uk/guidance/claim-for-wages-through-the-coronavirus-job-retention-scheme website.